MTstateIntroStats/IntroStatActivitiesHybrid/_book/11-LN011-paired.md

 * Calculate the standardized statistic

-* Find the area under the $t$-distribution with $n - 1$ df at least as extreme as the standardized statistic
+* Find the area under the t-distribution with $n - 1$ df at least as extreme as the standardized statistic

-Equation for the standard error of the mean difference:

-\vspace{0.5in}

 Equation for the standardized sample mean difference:

 \vspace{0.5in}

+\newpage

 Reminder of summary statistics for height data: